 9) Plank

-• Then, lower yourself until your forearms rest on the ground.
-Check that your body is in a straight line from head to heels.
+- Gently lower yourself down until your forearms rest comfortably on the ground.
+Imagine you’re a superhero landing in a perfect plank – your body should form a straight line from your head all the way down to your heels.

 10) Squeeze the abs